 1. Place 250 ml of organic base shampoo in a clean bowl and add 2g of tea tree oil and 0.5 g of vitamin E.

-2. Mix all the ingredients well with a spatula and pack into a jar.
+2. Mix all the ingredients well with a spatula and pack them into a jar.

 Keep in mind that you can add some coconut or jojoba oil to make the shampoo more nurishing.
 It all depends on the characteristics of your hair and the properties you want your shampoo to have.
 Getting used to homemade shampoo may take some time, so be patient.
 Experiment!